Policy

 Likely permanent impairment or redetermination

-However whenever the WSIB determines that an initial determination or redetermination is not required, the review period ends.
+However, whenever the WSIB determines that an initial determination or redetermination is not required, the review period ends.
 The WSIB must complete this review and fully notify the worker of ongoing wage loss entitlement within five business days from the date it is decided that an initial determination or redetermination is not required.

 If at any point it is determined that the worker no longer has an impairment, the benefit is terminated the following day.
 If a worker undergoes an initial determination that results in a zero percent non-economic loss (NEL) rating, LOE benefit entitlement continues for a maximum of two weeks until the worker is notified in writing.
-For further information, see 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).
+For further information, refer to 18-03-02, Payment and Reviewing LOE Benefits (Prior to Final Review).

 Eligibility despite a zero percent NEL rating